-Hoisting is something you will stumble across millions of times whether you are writing your own code or even in an interview.
+Hoisting is something you will stumble across millions of times whether you are writing your own code or during an interview.

 The process of storing variable and function declarations in memory prior to execution is called hoisting.